-- VR Referral Pilot Partnering with Vocational Rehabilitation Services to streamline referrals through WorkInTexas.com, enhancing coordination and service access for individuals with disabilities. - Mobile & Virtual Platforms Expanding career services to underserved communities, ensuring equitable access to job search, training, and employment resources. - Accessible Career Office Technology Providing screen readers, adjustable furniture, and auxiliary aids to ensure inclusive workforce services. - Web & Mobile Accessibility Ensuring digital platforms comply with WCAG 2.1 Level AA standards for independent and equal access to programs and services. - Technology-Enabled Workforce Systems Strengthening service delivery through automation, real-time labor market insights, and digital case management.
+- VR Referral Pilot Partnering with Vocational Rehabilitation Services to streamline referrals through WorkInTexas.com, enhancing coordination and service access for individuals with disabilities. - Mobile & Virtual Platforms Expanding career services to reach more communities, with a focus on increasing access to job search support, training, and employment resources. - Accessible Career Office Technology Providing screen readers, adjustable furniture, and auxiliary aids to support full participation in workforce services. - Web & Mobile Accessibility Ensuring digital platforms comply with WCAG 2.1 Level AA standards for independent and equal access to programs and services. - Technology-Enabled Workforce Systems Strengthening service delivery through automation, real-time labor market insights, and digital case management.
 By modernizing our systems, we are breaking down geographic barriers, improving responsiveness, and ensuring that workforce services are accessible anytime, anywhere-whether in the heart of the city or the most rural parts of our region.